Harvey John

-I’ve compiled a few ideas on finding the perfect candidate based on my experience as a legal recruiter in the South-East.
-Most employers that I speak to have a fine-tuned recruitment process, but sometimes if you’re facing the same problems in finding the right people, it is worth taking a step back and reviewing your method.
+I’ve compiled a few ideas on finding the perfect candidate based on my experience as a Finance recruiter in the Southeast.
+Most employers that I speak to have a fine-tuned recruitment process.
+However, if you’re facing the same problems in finding the right people, it’s worth taking a step back and reviewing your method.

 To create a best-in-the-class recruitment process, it’s really important that the decision-maker gets involved in the recruitment process.
 If recruiting the best person for the job is important to you, setting time aside to consider your strategy will pay dividends.